SiriDB/libsiridb/README.md

 - `unsigned char siridb_pkg_t.data[]`: Empty or content serialized using libqpack. (readonly)

 #### `siridb_pkg_t * sirinet_pkg_create(uint16_t pid, uint8_t tp, const unsigned char * data, uint32_t len)`
-Creates and returns a new package.
+Create and return a new package.
 For the pid you should create a `siridb_req_t`.
 In case of an error, `NULL` is returned.

 Example creating a ping request package: